April 27

 • The manufacturer warranty may not be honored for home use (buy the third party extended warranty if one is available).

-• Requires a dedicated circuit to run properly
+• Requires a dedicated circuit to operate properly.

 • Expensive.